youandvern/efficalc/docs_src/purpose.rst

 Not to mention, Python is the ideal language for working with large amounts of data.
 With pandas, NumPy, matplotlib, and others, managing large data sets in Python saves a lot of headache vs trying to manage it in excel.

+:ref:`integration` has some more ideas on how efficalc can integrate with other python workflows.

 A New Era
 ---------